 We like to watch videos on Facebook or other portals in free time.
 But untimely playing is a horrible experience for any FB user.
 Naturally, it’s beneficial for the social network’s ad clients as their videos are streaming automatically.
 On the other side, Facebook users have to pay huge data bill just because of the same feature.

-Unfortunately the Menlopark company is not providing suitable options to opting out of the streaming.
-In the mean time, it added option to disable videos (under Settings – Videos), but it’s removed later.
+Unfortunately, the Menlopark company is not providing suitable options for opting out of the streaming.
+In the meantime, it added an option to disable videos (under Settings – Videos), but it’s removed later.

 - Open Facebook on mobile or tablets